ngjunsiang/laymansguide-src/season6/issue068/issue068.md

 Ad buyers, on the other hand, mostly knew who their target market was, but had little idea how to reach them.
 They had to make a guess, or talk to online publishers to see if there was a fit somewhere.

-Analytics companies such as comScore and Nielsen quickly saw this need, and started researching demographic behaviours online, But this didn’t work for niche markets, or when data was lacking.
+Analytics companies such as comScore and Nielsen quickly saw this need, and started researching demographic behaviours online.
+But this didn’t work for niche markets, or when data was lacking.

 Ad servers (such as Doubleclick, whom you already met in [Issue 66](https://buttondown.email/laymansguide/archive/lmg-s6-issue-66-before-the-cloud/)) helped to aggregate advertising slots from online publishers.
 But they were not in a place to gather data on the users; users were not visiting their site.
 Nor were they in a place to gather the disparate information from online publishers and ad buyers to build coherent profiles of users.